The Best Convertible Car Seats of 2023

 Car Size to Fit Convertible Car Seats

 If you don't drive a large car or SUV, and you have more than one child, you definitely need to consider the size of the convertible car seat.
 This includes both the width and height of the seat.
 Width is important when you're trying to squeeze multiple car seats into the back seat of your car, and height is important when the convertible car seat is rear-facing (since it will likely come in contact with the back of the driver's or passenger's seat).
 Modern convertible car seats are getting larger and larger, with bigger side-impact protection, thicker cushioning, taller backs, and accessories like cup holders that often stick out a couple inches on the side and/or front of the car seat.
-Techically speaking, this is a good thing - car seats are also getting safer, more comfortable, and more versatile.
+Technically speaking, this is a good thing - car seats are also getting safer, more comfortable, and more versatile.
 But it also makes squeezing car seats into little cars a bigger issue for some families.
 We have two suggestions here.
 First, do the measurements.
 It only takes a few minutes to grab a measuring tape and figure out what your space constraints are, and compare these with the car seat's specifications.
 Second, check out our list of the narrowest car seats of the year!
 On this list, you will learn about some excellent car seats that also have a relatively small footprint, like the Clek Foonf, Clek Fllo, and several others!

 Conclusions